Exercise

 Left joins

 As well as manipulating single data frames, sparklyr allows you to join two data frames together.
-A full treatment of how to join tables together using dplyr syntax is given in the Joining Data in R with dplyr course.
+A full treatment of how to join tables together using dplyr syntax is given in the Joining Data with dplyr course.
 For the rest of this chapter, you'll see some examples of how to do this using Spark.

 A left join takes all the values from the first table, and looks for matches in the second table.
 If it finds a match, it adds the data from the second table; if not, it adds missing values.
 The principle is shown in this diagram.